 Step 4: Plant The Strawberries

-It's time to plant your strawberry plants, containers, potting mix-compost, and slow-release fertilizer after you've put everything together.
+After you've put everything together, it's time to plant your strawberry plants, containers, potting mix-compost, and slow-release fertilizer.

 Strawberry plants are available bare root or in 4-inch pots at many nurseries in the spring.
-I normally use pre-potted strawberry plants in containers and baskets because I need a few, and they are usually already growing well and have a good start on bare-root plants.
+I normally use pre-potted strawberry plants in containers and baskets because I need a few, and they usually grow well and have a good start on bare-root plants.

-Two to three plants can be accommodated in a conventional 12 to 14-inch diameter hanging pot or basket.
+Two to three plants can be accommodated in a conventional 12- to 14-inch hanging pot or basket.
 Place one plant per pocket in strawberry towers or pots.